Pittsburgh: Religion

+Pittsburgh is also cited as the location where the earliest precursor to Jehovah's Witnesses was founded by Charles Taze Russell; today the denomination makes up approximately 1% of the population based on data from the Pew Research Center.

 Economy

 Pittsburgh has adapted since the collapse of its century-long steel and electronics industries.
 The region has shifted to high technology, robotics, health care, nuclear engineering, tourism, biomedical technology, finance, education, and services.
 Annual payroll of the region's technology industries, when taken in aggregate, exceeded $10.8 billion in 2007, and in 2010 there were 1,600 technology companies.
 A National Bureau of Economic Research 2014 report named Pittsburgh the second-best U.S. city for intergenerational economic mobility or the American Dream.
 Reflecting the citywide shift from industry to technology, former factories have been renovated as modern office space.
 Google has research and technology offices in a refurbished 1918–1998 Nabisco factory, a complex known as Bakery Square.
 Some of the factory's original equipment, such as a large dough mixer, were left standing in homage to the site's industrial roots.
 Pittsburgh's transition from its industrial heritage has earned it praise as "the poster child for managing industrial transition".
 Other major cities in the northeast and mid-west have increasingly borrowed from Pittsburgh's model in order to renew their industries and economic base.

 The largest employer in the city is the University of Pittsburgh Medical Center, with 48,000 employees.
 All hospitals, outpatient clinics, and doctor's office positions combine for 116,000 jobs, approximately 10% of the jobs in the region.
 An analyst recently observed of the city's medical sector: "That's both more jobs and a higher share of the region's total employment than the steel industry represented in the 1970s."